New Mexico Census Records Page 2

 Arizona census schedules are included in the 1860 Federal Census of New Mexico as Arizona County.

 The 1890 Federal New Mexico Census schedules were lost in a 1921 warehouse fire, however the 1890 Veterans and Widows schedules did survive.
-See Bridging the 1890 Census Gap & 1890 Veterans Schedules at Ancestry.
+See A Fire Destroyed The 1890 Census, Bridging the 1890 Census Gap & 1890 Veterans Schedules at Ancestry.

 Soundex code (phonetic indexes) for New Mexico Federal census records were created by NARA and are available on microfilm for census years 1880, 1900, and 1920.